Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: Mock stellar catalogues

 Dust extinction can be problematic for Galactic optical surveys, such as \emph{Gaia}, mainly because of the poorly understood three-dimensional distribution of dust in the Milky Way.
 As an approximation, the \Hmocks{} use the extinction maps used in \textlcsc{Galaxia} \citep{SBJ11}, based on the method presented in \citet{BKF10} to derive a 3D polar logarithmic grid of the dust extinction generated from the 2D dust maps of \citet{SFD98} and the assumption of a uniform distribution of dust along a given line of sight.
 From these maps, we calculate a magnitude extinction for each magnitude band and, given the distance modulus for the original star particle, we determine the apparent magnitude in each band.

-We note that the alternative philosophy of modelling dust directly from the gas and dust distribution in the simulations will make the dust map more consistent with large-scale features of the \textlcsc{AURIGA} galaxies (such as spiral arms), although this is far from straightforward \citep[e.g.][]{Trayford2017}.
-On the other hand, the use of a dust map based on the Milky Way results in one fewer discrepancy between the mock catalogues and observations that use the same dust maps, which may facilitate their inter-comparison.
+We note that the alternative philosophy of modelling dust directly from the gas and dust distribution in the simulations will make the dust map more consistent with large-scale features of the \textlcsc{AURIGA} galaxies (such as spiral arms).
+However, going beyond uncertain, simplistic dust models based solely on the metallicity of simulation gas cells is far from straightforward \citep[e.g.][]{Trayford2017}.
+On the other hand, the use of a dust map based on the Milky Way results in one fewer discrepancy between the mock catalogues and observations that use the same dust maps; this may facilitate their inter-comparison because the selection function will be more consistent with \emph{Gaia}.

-The \Dmocks{} do not include dust extinction, and hence the user is free to adjust magnitudes for extinction themselves, if required.
+The \Dmocksnoex{} do not include dust extinction, and hence the user is free to adjust magnitudes for extinction themselves, if required.
 We note also that dust extinction is less important for stellar halo studies, which typically exclude high extinction regions in the Galactic mid-plane.